Zakiur Rehman Lakhvi

-Zakiur Rehman Lakhvi (ذکی الرحمٰن لکھوی, born 30 December 1960) is a Pakistani terrorist and co-founder of Lashkar-e-Taiba.
-One of the prime perpetrators in the 2008 Mumbai Attacks, he features on India's NIA Most Wanted list.
+Zakiur Rehman Lakhvi (ذکی الرحمٰن لکھوی, born 30 December 1960) is a Pakistani Islamist militant and co-founder of Lashkar-e-Taiba.
+One of the prime perpetrators of the 2008 Mumbai attacks, he is featured on India's NIA Most Wanted list.
 In January 2021, he was arrested by Pakistani authorities and sentenced to three concurrent five-year sentences in jail for terror financing in an unrelated case.

-A graduate of Jamia Mohammadia in Gujranwala, an Ahl-e-Hadith school, he has been considered by Amir Hamza, a co-founder of the LeT, as "the architect of Salafi jihad in Pakistan".
-He has orchestrated terrorist attacks in Afghanistan, Chechnya, Bosnia, Iraq and South-East Asia and he is referred to as Chachu, or Uncle, by trainees.
+A graduate of Jamia Mohammadia in Gujranwala, an Ahl-e-Hadith school, he has been considered by Amir Hamza, a co-founder of the LeT, as "the architect of Salafi jihad in Pakistan."
+He has orchestrated terrorist attacks in Afghanistan, Chechnya, Bosnia, Iraq, and Southeast Asia.
+He is referred to as Chachu, or Uncle, by trainees.

-After the 2008 Mumbai attacks, he was designated by the Al-Qaida and Taliban Sanctions Committee of the Security Council.
-He is also listed on the United States Department of the Treasury's Specially Designated Nationals and Blocked Persons List as a Specially Designated Global Terrorist.
+After the 2008 Mumbai attacks, he was sanctioned by the Al-Qaida and Taliban Sanctions Committee of the UN Security Council.
+He is also listed on the U.S. Department of the Treasury's SDN List as a Specially Designated Global Terrorist.
 His addresses therein are listed at Renala Khurd Tehsil in Okara District and Bhara Kahu in Islamabad.

 Early life and activities

 Lakhvi was born on 30 December 1960 in the Okara district of Punjab, Pakistan.
-Belonging to the Lakhokay (village) caste, his mother is Maulana Moeenuddin Lakhviʹs stepsister, an Ahl-e-Hadith scholar and leader who died in 2011 at the age of 93.
+His mother is the stepsister of Maulana Moeenuddin Lakhvi, an Ahl-e-Hadith scholar and leader hailing from Firozpur who died in 2011 at the age of 93.

 In 1982, he would participate in the Afghan Jihad, eventually becoming LeT's military chief.

 In 1999, at a three-day annual congregation held at Muridke, he explained the reason for fidayeen suicide squad missions in the aftermath of the Kargil War: "After the Pakistani withdrawal from Kargil and the Nawaz-Clinton statement in Washington, it was important to boost the morale of the Kashmiri people.
 These Fidayen missions were initiated to teach India a lesson as they were celebrating after the Kargil war."
 He said that the next target would be New Delhi.

 In 2006, he asked LeT's members to begin training operatives for suicide bombings.
 In the past, he told operatives to mount attacks in well-populated areas.
 Indian officials claim Lakhvi also oversaw Azam Cheema, who has been accused of being a leader in the 2006 bombing of the Mumbai rail network that killed more than 200 and left 700 injured.

 In May 2008, the US Treasury Department announced that it had frozen the assets of four Lashkar-e-Taiba leaders including Lakhvi.